 What if your partner is quick to address your shortcomings and slow to acknowledge your achievements? there’s no true partnership in that, don’t you agree?

-Such relationship lacks both the respect and support, and can hardly give you any space to grow.
+Such a relationship lacks both the respect and support, and can hardly give you any space to grow.
 You should appreciate yourself enough to put an end to it.

 Sure, a kiss happens in the heat of the moment.
 Sure, it may not mean anything at all.
 Even if so, cheating is the quickest way to break trust, show disrespect, and ruin a loving relationship for good.
 Though some claim to have overcome it, for most couples it’s sadly a point of no return.